ON THIS PAGE: You will find out more about the factors that increase the chance of developing breast cancer. Use the menu to see other pages.

 There are also other genes that may cause an increased risk of breast cancer.
 More research is needed to understand how they increase a person’s risk.
 For example, a person can inherit a gene mutation but not develop breast cancer.
 Research is also ongoing to find other genes that may affect breast cancer risk.

 Genetic testing through blood tests is available to test for known mutations in BRCA1 and BRCA2 genes and other genes linked with hereditary syndromes.
 Your doctor may recommend a test called a “panel test.”
 A panel test looks for mutations in several different genes at the same time.
 There are different panel tests your doctor can recommend.
-However, these tests are not recommended for everyone and are recommended only after a person has received appropriate genetic counseling.
+However, these tests are not recommended for everyone, and it is recommended that people receive appropriate genetic counseling before undergoing testing.
+There are also tests that a person can request directly from a testing company that do not require a doctor's order.
+These are generally done by using a kit sent through the mail.
+If you choose to have one of these tests performed, you should discuss it with your doctor first, as some tests only test a limited number of genes.
+This means they may provide incomplete information and you may need repeat testing to confirm the results.

-If a woman learns she has a genetic mutation, there may be steps she can take to lower her risk of breast and ovarian cancers (see Prevention, below).
-She may need a different breast cancer screening schedule than the general population, such as having tests more often, starting screening at a younger age, or having different types of screening tests.
+If a person learns they have a genetic mutation, there may be steps they can take to lower their risk of breast and ovarian cancers (see "Prevention," below).
+They may need a different breast cancer screening schedule than the general population, such as having different types of tests or starting screening at a younger age.
+In addition, they may need different types of screening tests for other cancers, such as having a colonoscopy at a younger age to detect colorectal cancer.

 Early menstruation and late menopause.
 Women who began menstruating before ages 11 or 12 or went through menopause after age 55 have a somewhat higher risk of breast cancer.
 This is because their breast cells have been exposed to estrogen and progesterone for a longer time.
 Estrogen and progesterone are hormones in women that control the development of secondary sex characteristics, such as breast development, and pregnancy.
 A woman’s production of estrogen and progesterone decreases with age, with a steep decrease around menopause.
 Longer exposure to these hormones increases breast cancer risk.